mediaformat/fediembedi/readme.txt

 = Updates =

-I will be making frequent updates in the coming days, weeks, and won't be tagging releases, so if you want to benefit from easy updates, I suggest installing [Github Updater](https://github.com/afragen/github-updater) as a companion plugin.
+I will be making frequent updates in the coming days, if you want updates from within Wordpress admin, I suggest installing [Github Updater](https://github.com/afragen/github-updater) as a companion plugin.

 == Installation ==